Call Now Whatsapp Call Back

 Share

-The gallbladder is a four-inch organ located in the upper-right area of the abdomen, under the liver.
+The gallbladder is a four-inch organ in the upper-right abdomen area, under the liver.
 It helps produce, store, and transport bile, a yellowish-brown fluid produced by the liver.

 This fluid is responsible for digesting and breaking down food with fats.